Nashville Water Quality at a Glance

 Latest Testing Results

-• Compliance Status: Nashville’s water meets or exceeds all federal and state drinking water standards, maintaining full compliance with EPA and Tennessee Department of Environment and Conservation regulations.
+• Compliance Status: Nashville’s water meets or exceeds all federal and state drinking water standards, maintaining full compliance with EPA and Tennessee Department of Environment and Conservation (TDEC) regulations with no violations reported in the 2024 CCR.

 Cumberland River Source

-• Primary Water Source: The Cumberland River provides approximately 90% of Nashville’s water supply, with intake points strategically located to ensure reliable access even during drought conditions.
+• Primary Water Source: The Cumberland River provides virtually all of Nashville’s water supply, with intake points strategically located upstream to minimise contamination risks before treatment at the Harrington and Omohundro plants.

 Treatment Excellence